Skip to content Skip to footer

 Language

-The official language of Islamabad is Urdu, while English is widely spoken and understood, especially in urban areas.
-Local residents may also speak regional languages such as Punjabi, Pashto, and Sindhi.
+The official language of Islamabad is Urdu, while English is widely spoken and understood, especially in business and tourism sectors.

 Cost Of Living

-Islamabad has a relatively low cost of living compared to other major cities in the world.
-Accommodation, transportation, and dining expenses are generally affordable, making it an attractive destination for travelers on a budget.
+Islamabad has a relatively low cost of living compared to other major cities in the region.
+Rent, food, and transportation costs are reasonable, making it an affordable destination for travelers.
+The cost of living index in Islamabad indicates that it is an economically viable place to visit.

 Other